 Indeed, it is quite clear that the current composition of the parliament has fulfilled its primary objective: namely, to forge a group of loyalist parliamentarians who are inextricably linked to the regime, and whose personal survival is solely dependent on the preservation of Bashar al-Assad at its helm.

-Finally, it's important to highlight the presence of inconsistencies between our data and the data provided by other studies.
-These arose from differences in the definitions of some variables such profession and ethnicity.
+Finally, it is important to highlight the presence of inconsistencies between our data and the data provided by other studies.
+These arose from differences in the definitions of variables such as profession and ethnicity.
 We also needed to resolve contradictory information on objective variables, such as the number of NPF MPs.
 For example, while the Omran study cited 17 NPF members, this study and that of the Middle East Directions recorded 16.
-Because not all relevant variables for each MP were stated in previous studies (instead providing total shares for each variable), it was difficult to cross-check our claims.
+Because not all relevant variables for each MP were stated in previous studies (instead of providing total shares for each variable), it was difficult to cross-check our claims.

-The Three Fielded SSNP candidates, all of which secured a seat in Parliament, These are: 1) Nouhad Sama'an from Homs Governorate: 734,990 votes.
+The Three Fielded SSNP candidates, all of which secured a seat in Parliament.
+These are: 1) Nouhad Sama'an from Homs Governorate: 734,990 votes.
 2) Samir Hajjar from Damascus Governorate: 673,226 votes.
-3) Ahmad Merei from Aleppo Governorate:137,712 votes.
+3) Ahmad Merei from Aleppo Governorate:

 The Four Armenian MPs are: 1- Lucy Iskanyan (Aleppo) 2- Boutros Murjana (Aleppo) 3- Jirayr Reisian (Aleppo) 4- Noura Aresian (Damascus).